mattsellars/HashRipper/README.md

 # HashRipper

-Work in progress macOS app to manage AxeOS based bitcoin miners.
+Work in progress macOS app to manage AxeOS and Nerd*OS based bitcoin miners.

 ### Important
 Requires NerdQAxe miners to be on [AxeOS version 1.0.30+](https://github.com/shufps/ESP-Miner-NerdQAxePlus/releases/tag/v1.0.30) due to requiring macAddress information of the miner.